marcon21/Pyman/README.md

 # Pyman
 A copy of Pacman in Pygame

+Developed with @strambinienea
-Thanks to Enea Strambini and Giacomo Tezza.
+Thanks to @GiacomoTezza

 Requirements:
   -Python 3.x